castacks/alfa-dataset-tools/alfa-python/README.md

 ## Using the wrapper in Python

-To use wrapped classes in Python, copy compiled file *alfa_python.so* (in your build directory) where you wanna use it in python.
-Then import the classes in your python code. ex:
+To use the wrapped classes in Python, copy the compiled file *alfa_python.so* (from your build directory) to where you wanna use it in Python.
+Then import the classes in your Python code. ex:

 ```
 from alfa_python import Sequence
-from alfa_python import Commons
+from alfa_python import Topic
 ```

-Then you will have access to all corresponding methods and data members of these classes in python.
+Then you will have access to all corresponding methods and data members of these classes in Python.

 ## Citation